blay/blay.se/edgeryders.markdown

 Institutions have several downsides that makes them less fit to take charge of the process of participation.
-Compared to new forms of communication and organization they are slow.
+Compared to new forms of communication and organization they are slow and they are not prone to experimentation and taking risks.
 However once they turn to action they have an impact that small grassroots initiatives have a hard time aggregating.

 Many of the initiatives displayed on Edgeryders is about creating new social infrastructures based on commons and sharing.
 Here is a possible